Why Facebook Ads Fail Roofers (And When They Actually Work)

 The most successful roofing companies use Facebook strategically—for storm response, new market entry, seasonal promotions, and retargeting previous website visitors.
 They measure success beyond direct attribution, understanding Facebook's role in the broader customer journey.

 Ready to transform your approach to Facebook Ads?
 Start by reviewing your current marketing mix and identifying where Facebook can best support your overall business goals.
-Schedule a discovery call with our team to develop a customized strategy that puts Facebook in its proper place—as one effective tool in your comprehensive roofing marketing toolbox.
+Schedule a discovery call with our team to develop a customized strategy that puts Facebook in its proper place.
+It's time for you to make Facebook Ads an effective tool in your comprehensive roofing marketing toolbox.

-A: Most successful roofing companies allocate 15-30% of their digital marketing budget to Facebook.
-For growing businesses, this typically translates to $1,000-2,500 per month.
-However, the right budget depends on your business goals, market size, and overall marketing mix.
-Start with a smaller test budget ($500-1,000) before scaling based on performance data.
+Most successful roofing companies allocate 15–30% of their digital marketing budget to Facebook.
+For growing businesses, industry data suggests a minimum of $1,500–$2,000/month to generate consistent results—the sweet spot for mid-size contractors is $2,500–$5,000/month.
+Start with a smaller test budget before scaling based on performance.

-A: Facebook leads typically require more nurturing than Google leads because they're earlier in the buying journey.
+Facebook leads typically require more nurturing than Google leads because they're earlier in the buying journey.
 Common conversion issues include slow follow-up (Facebook leads go cold within hours), weak qualification processes, and mismatched messaging between ads and sales conversations.
-Implement a fast response system with automated text/email confirmation and phone follow-up within 15-30 minutes for best results.
+Implement a fast response system with automated text/email confirmation and a phone follow-up within 15–30 minutes.

-A: For most roofing companies, directing users to dedicated landing pages on your website performs better than Facebook Lead Forms.
-Website conversions typically result in higher quality leads and give you more control over the user experience.
-However, Lead Forms can work well for simple offers like free inspection requests when configured with qualifying questions and immediate follow-up processes.
+For most roofing companies, directing users to dedicated landing pages on your website produces higher-quality leads and gives you more control over the user experience.
+However, Lead Forms can work well for simple offers like free inspection requests when configured with qualifying questions and an immediate follow-up sequence.

-A: Start with tight geographic targeting (10-15 mile radius maximum) and layer in homeownership status, age (35-65), and income filters relevant to your services.
-Create lookalike audiences based on your current customers, and use custom audiences to retarget website visitors and past leads.
-Exclude current customers from acquisition campaigns, and regularly refresh creative to prevent ad fatigue.
+Start with tight geographic targeting (10–15 mile radius max) and layer in homeownership status, age (35–65), and income filters.
+Create lookalike audiences from your actual customer list and use custom audiences to retarget website visitors and past leads.
+Exclude current customers from acquisition campaigns, and refresh your creative regularly to prevent ad fatigue.

-A: Simple post boosting is rarely effective for roofing companies.
-Instead, use the full Facebook Ads Manager to create properly targeted campaigns with specific objectives.
-If you do boost posts, only boost content that's already performing well organically, set tight audience parameters, and limit boosting to educational content rather than direct service promotions.
+Simple post boosting is rarely effective for roofing companies.
+Use Facebook Ads Manager to create properly targeted campaigns with specific objectives.
+If you do boost posts, only boost content that's already performing well organically, set tight audience parameters, and stick to educational content rather than direct service promotions.

 Blog / Guide Title CTA